 We work with countries/territories, collaborating directly with national experts, ministries of health and leading researchers to develop models for the impact of HBV and HCV’s progression over time vs. the impact of prevention, diagnosis, treatment and cure, in addition to the associated economic impact.
 We collaborate to publish key findings, then provide training for in-country/in-territory leaders on how to use the models and data in order to develop elimination strategies.

 Our initiatives drive the core activities of our work.
 Through Polaris Observatory, verified epidemiological data and peer-reviewed reports form the basis for a national hepatitis elimination strategy, including populations to treat first, strategies for screening and economic impact.
-We use strategic partnerships and collaborations to help implement and evaluate the programs, increase public awareness of the disease, its prevention, diagnosis and treatment, and, through GPRO, improve access to quality medicines.
+We use strategic partnerships and collaborations to help implement and evaluate the programs, increase public awareness of the disease, its prevention, diagnosis, and treatment.
+Through GPRO, we improve access to quality medicines.
+Through the Relink grant program, we support efforts to reconnect diagnosed but untreated HCV and HBV infected individuals in the U.S. to care.

 We regularly update country/territory data to reflect recent changes, therefore better informing policy-making and adjustment of elimination strategies.
 Our data and models are used by dozens of global health organizations, NGOs, Civil Societies, consultants and other organizations working to eliminate hepatitis, and are verified by local experts.